shizmob/pydle/docs/intro.rst

 Compatibility
 -------------
-pydle works in any interpreter that implements Python 3.7-3.10.
-Although mainly tested in CPython_, the standard Python implementation, there is no reason why pydle itself should not work in alternative implementations like PyPy_, as long as they support the Python 3.7 language requirements.
+pydle works in any interpreter that implements Python 3.10+.
+Although mainly tested in CPython_, the standard Python implementation, there is no reason why pydle itself should not work in alternative implementations like PyPy_, as long as they support the Python 3.10 language requirements.
+For Python 3.9 and older, one can use the 1.0 releases.

 .. _CPython: https://python.org
 .. _PyPy: http://pypy.org